 Uploading data to the Vaultastic Open Store

 The Open Store for your domain is the place where you store files.
-The different methods for uploading files to the Open Store are mentioned below
+The different methods for uploading data to the Open Store depend on the source of the files and are mentioned below

 Option 1: Using the Open Store Application

-When migrating large volumes of data, it is advisable to use the AWS Snowball to transport data from your data center to the AWS data center in the selected region.
-Refer to the AWS documentation on ordering and using the Snowball.
+When migrating large volumes of data, it is advisable to use the AWS Snowcone or Snowball to transport data from your data center to the AWS data center in the selected region.
+Refer to the AWS documentation on ordering and using a device in the AWS Snow family.

-Method 3: Configure Vaultastic to automatically move email data from the Active to Open Store
+Method 3: Configure Vaultastic to automatically move email data from the Active Store to data files on the Open Store

-Method 4: Copy data from the Active Store
+Method 4: Manually copy email data from the Active Store to data files on the Open Store

 Method 5: Backup data from Freshdesk Solutions, GDrive, OneDrive to the Open Store

-Similarly, use the LegacyFlo OneDrive-S3-Zip request to backup data from M365 OneDrive to the Vaultastic Open Store.
+You can use LegacFlo to backup data from users GDrive or OneDrive accounts to compressed files on the Open Store.

 Methods for searching through data files on Vaultastic Open Store